Greshnickl/pweb-lab6/README.md

 3. Mark it as favorite by clicking ❤️
 4. Enable the “Show favorites only” checkbox to filter
 5. Switch between Light/Dark theme using the button in the top-right corner

----

-## 🧪 Development Notes

-- App state is **fully in runtime**
-- No backend or build system
-- App can be shown in different git commits (development stages